 This parameter shows the hydrolysis measured experimentally with ethyl acetate with a hydrogen substituent by Taft in aqueous and acidic media where Kx is measured, which represents the speed at which this reaction occurs starting from H as a substituent until its reaction with n X substituents.
-The speed then depends on the size of X, that is, the size of the atom or atoms of each unknown X. However, the size of a substituent is relative since it may be a flat substituent in 2D which does not faithfully represent an interaction that is close to reality, so it is necessary to include other parameters such a Verloop or sterimol in which the size and electronic shape of the substituent are represented on three axes (Figure 3), also supported by a molar refractivity parameter in which the molecular wight, refractive index and density are related.
+The speed then depends on the size of X, that is, the size of the atom or atoms of each unknown X. However, the size of a substituent is relative since it may be a flat substituent in 2D which does not faithfully represent an interaction that is close to reality, so it is necessary to include other parameters such a Verloop or sterimol in which the size and electronic shape of the substituent are on three axes (Figure 3), also supported by a molar refractivity parameter, where the molecular weight, refractive index and density are related.

-3D-QSAR
+3D-OSAR

 3D-QSAR considers three-dimensional parameters of the molecule to make a prediction based on the polar surface and a protein binding site.
-This method adds greater complexity to the evaluation of interactions between ligands and proteins through two families of methods, alignment-dependent and alignment-independent.
+This method adds greater complexity to evaluate interactions between ligands and proteins through two families of methods, alignment-dependent and alignment-independent.